-The moment when Will Young stood up firmly to Simon Cowell during the inaugural 2002 Pop Idol made a big impression.
-Since then he has continued to garner attention, while collecting multiple top-hit singles, albums and honours.
-Melissa Blease talks to the singer ahead of the release of his new album, Lexicon, and his appearance at Pub in the Park
+Will Young has been making big impressions both musically and personally since the day he stood up firmly to Simon Cowell during the inaugural 2002 Pop Idol.
+Since then, he has continued to garner attention, while collecting multiple top-hit singles, albums and honours.
+Melissa Blease spoke to the singer last year, ahead of the release of his album, Lexicon, and his brilliant performance at Pub in the Park in 2019.

 “Imagine if I went into politics!
 I’d end up creating another expenses scandal for buying too many Moroccan rugs, and then there’d be another scandal about how many nude pictures of me there are on the internet.
 Go on, Google me naked!
 You’re in for a treat…”